kessotolo/ConversationalCommerce/frontend/docs/WHATSAPP_ALERTING.md

    - Verify authentication and tenant context
    - Check network requests in browser developer tools
    - Ensure proper API response from `/tenants/me` endpoint

+## Backend Event-Driven Monitoring & Alerting (2024-06)
+- WhatsApp alerting is now fully integrated with the backend event system and Prometheus metrics.
+- All critical events (order, payment, webhook failures) are monitored and alertable via Prometheus Alertmanager and Sentry.
+- See backend/README.md and frontend/docs/MONITORING.md for details.

+### Analytics, Fulfillment, and Alerting (2024-06)
+- Analytics logging is now structured (JSON), fulfillment is event-driven, and alerting is actionable and ready for real integration.
+- See backend/README.md and MONITORING.md for details.